-As you want to delete email attachments to free up the more storage on the local hard disk, select “Email Attachments” on the left and click “Scan”.
+If you want to delete email attachments to free up more storage on the local hard disk, select “Email Attachments” on the left and click “Scan”.
 After scanning, you can select what you want to delete and click “Remove”.

 Step 3.
 Remove Mail App Completely

-With Mac Cleaner, you can remove email junks in a few steps and it is safe to your Mac.
-It can also clean junk files on Mac, speed up your Mac, check viruses on Mac, optimize your Mac, etc. You should really have a try!
+With Mac Cleaner, you can remove email junk in a few steps and it is safe for your Mac.
+It can also clean junk files on your Mac, speed up your Mac, check viruses on your Mac, optimize your Mac, etc. You should really have a try!

 There are many scenarios that will need you to delete all the emails or even the entire Mail App from your Mac.
 Maybe it is occupying too much space or maybe you just do not use the Mail application at all.

 The process of deleting all your emails is a very easy one.
-So one must be careful to not delete all their emails casually as they will not be able to reverse it.
-They might end up losing an important mail and will have to suffer the consequences.
-Thus it is better to backup your emails before you delete them.
+So one must be careful to not delete all their emails casually as they will not be able to reverse them.
+They might end up losing important mail and will have to suffer the consequences.
+Thus it is better to back up your emails before you delete them.

 The Mail app does take up disk space and will be a burden on your computer if you are never going to use the application.
 You remove the application using the command prompt or using Mac cleaner applications.
 While you won’t be able to recover your emails, it is very easy to reinstall the Mail app on your Mac.